 A rubber wiper removes excess material from the print heads after the purge sequence.
 This is done automatically before each print job, and performed manually during maintenance tasks.
-You should clean the wiper and surrounding area at least once a week.
+You should clean the wiper and surrounding area daily.
 If the wiper is damaged or worn, replace it.